anikarikhye/rl-pathfinding/README.md

 What it does
 - Generates random mazes with guaranteed valid paths
-- Implements BFS, Dijkstra, and A* from scratch
+- Implements BFS and A* from scratch
 - Trains a Q-Learning agent to navigate the same mazes
 - Benchmarks all algorithms on path quality and inference speed